How to Remove Static From Vinyl Records

 How to Remove Static From Vinyl Records:

-Here are the methods to keep your records away from static charge:
+So, here are my 100% working methods to keep your records away from static charge:

 anti static record cleaning brush

-The anti-static records brushes help a lot in keeping your viny static-free.
+The anti-static record brushes help a lot in keeping your vinyl static-free.
 This brush along with anti-static record inner sleeves has done wonders for me.

 Steps to use this brush: